 All the trap joints should be properly finished to avoid any leakage problems in the future.

-Generally, all outlets are fixed and taken out from building face or sleeves are provided before the external plaster, Traps should be well embedded in cement mortar at the junction.
+Generally, all outlets are fixed and taken out from the building face, or sleeves are provided before the external plaster, Traps should be well embedded in cement mortar at the junction.

 The walls of the W.C. and bathroom should be strong enough for chasing of grooves for concealed pipes.
 Masonry of these walls must be done with the correctly specified cement-sand-mortar mix with R.C.C. bands, per meter (height).